tferdous17/flux/README.md

 8. Consumer Architecture

 ## 1. Cluster Architecture
-A cluster is thin layer that groups of Brokers together, and in a way serves as a single point of entry to a set of Brokers.
+A **Cluster** is the logical layer that groups multiple brokers into a single coordinated system.
+It basically provides a single entry point for producers and consumers while allowing the underlying brokers to scale horizontally.

-In flux, we initialize a cluster programatically via a bootstrap function that takes in a set of server addresses as a paramater (ex: `"localhost:50051, localhost:50052, ..."`) and creates a new `Broker` instance per given address.
-By default, our system picks the first address given to us and designates the corresponding Broker hosted on that address as the active `Controller` for the cluster (more detail later).
+In Flux, clusters are initialized programmatically through a bootstrap function that accepts a list of broker addresses (e.g., `"localhost:50051, localhost:50052, ...`") and spawns a `Broker` instance for each address.
+By default in our system, the first address in the bootstrap list is designated as the Controller—the broker responsible for cluster-wide coordination and metadata management (explained more later).
+Proper Controller election may get implemented later.

-Starting the cluster is separate from bootstrapping it--which we also do programatically.
-Upon starting a cluster, we first fire up the Controller node and then have all the other brokers in this cluster asynchronously register themselves with the controller via network requests and initialize their metadata as necessary.
-Broker registration (and decomissioning) is necessary as this is how the controller can track the active brokers its responsible for within a cluster and can perform certain actions such as metadata propagation more easily.
+Bootstrapping the cluster and **starting** it are distinct steps.
+During startup, the Controller is launched first.
+The remaining brokers then asynchronously register themselves with the Controller via gRPC requests, during which they initialize their local metadata state.
+This registration (and future decommissioning) process enables the Controller to maintain an accurate view of the active brokers in the cluster and to perform coordination tasks, such as metadata propagation, efficiently.

 You can check out our Cluster code [here](https://github.com/tferdous17/flux/blob/main/src/main/java/server/internal/Cluster.java)

 ## 2. Controller
 The Controller broker is a specially designated broker within a cluster that acts like the "leader" of the cluster.
 It has the same functionality as every other broker, except it comes with additional functionality on top of it to handle special responsibilities which include:
-- Maintaining and updating cluster metadata- Propagating metadata changes to all brokers within the cluster via RPCs
+- Maintaining and updating cluster metadata
+- Propagating metadata changes to all brokers within the cluster via RPCs
 - Handling topic lifestyle (add or remove partitions + distribute them upon receiving topic requests by admin)
 - Reassigning partitions for load balancing and scalability
 - Monitor broker heartbeats/liveness